elite battery monitor

 battery capacity can give you 5000

-cycles, compared to discharging it down to 10% left, which may give you 400
+cycles, compared to discharging down to only 10% left (90% DoD) which may give you 400

 A monitor that measures the ins & outs

 of a full battery is the most accurate way to gain the true state of charge

 & is called coulomb counting.
 I

 recently installed an Everdrive Elite battery monitor on our camper

 how the elite